pmanzoni/phdunimed/openthread.md

 in this case = **fd61:2344:9a52:ede0:d041:c5ba:a7bc:5ce6**

 :::danger
-3. Indica el Endpoint Identifier (EID) del primer dispositivo.
+3. Indicate the Endpoint Identifier (EID) of the first device.

-Apunta el resultado en el documento a entregar.
 :::